hacss/hacss.github.io/src/syntax-guide.md

 ## Rules

-A rule consists of declarations, pseudo-selectors, context, and media queries.
+A rule consists of declarations, pseudo selectors, context, and media queries.
 The only required component is a single declaration.
 The [style guide](style-guide.md) encourages one declaration per rule in general;
 however, it is possible to include multiple declarations through juxtaposition,